How to Contribute to a State Scholarship

 Invest in Kids offers approved Illinois individual and business taxpayers income tax credits in the amount of 75 percent of their total qualified contributions made to one or more Scholarship Granting Organizations (SGOs) during a taxable year.
 Since IFS is located in DuPage County, our designated SGO is Empower Illinois.

 You must request approval to make a contribution and receive the income tax credit prior to making your contribution.
-Applications for the 2018 tax year will be available starting January 2, 2018 and must be requested online through MyTax Illinois.
+Applications for the 2020 year are still available until the end of the year.

 Important: You must have a registered MyTax Illinois account for filing either individual income tax or business income tax in order to apply for approval to make a contribution.
 If you want to apply, you are encouraged to create a MyTax Illinois account as soon as possible to avoid any processing delays when the application system goes live.